-- Vegan cheese - I used both vegan Cheddar (Daiya Cutting Board Cheddar Shreds) and Forager Shredded Vegan Parmesan to add to the quiche flavor (not sponsored, I am sharing products I enjoy using, as always).
+- Vegan cheese - I used both vegan Cheddar (Daiya Cutting Board Cheddar Shreds) and Shredded Vegan Parmesan from Forager to add to the quiche flavor (not sponsored, I am sharing products I enjoy using, as always).
 Use any vegan cheese you like; it's a great addition!

 - Vegan sour cream - I used Forager organic dairy-free sour cream; it is thick and tangy with a cashew and coconut milk base.